mpi-astronomy/arxiv_display/README.md

 The main goal is provide summaries of daily papers authored or co-authored by MPIA members.
 Only for those, the summary contains the title, authors, abstract and figures (with captions).

 This evolution heavily relies on [arXiv on deck 2](https://mfouesneau.github.io/arxiv_on_deck_2), a package that searches for new articles on [ArXiv](https://arxiv.org/) and renders their summary as Markdown documents.
 It does not compile the original LaTeX documents and only extracts the relevant information into Markdown files.

+## UNDER CONSTRUCTION
+todolist

+* script to generate the daily summary.
+* update script to order papers by identifier (instead of date which is changed by git).
+* add link to log files in the documentation.
+* see if github actions can report information about the build.
+* see the cron update of the workflow.
+* polish CSS etc.